devmaheremad/tuby/README.md

 #### - What I used technologies to build Tuby?

-The important things I used to create Tuby are (ReactJS v18.2.0, TypeScript 4.9, JavaScript, Material UI v5.11.1, State Management ( Zustand ), RapidAPIs, and more...)
+The important things I used to create Tuby are (ReactJS v18.2.0, TypeScript 4.9, JavaScript, Material UI v5.11.1, State Management ( Zustand ), RapidAPIs,React Lazy Load Component, Route with React Suspense, and more...)

 #### - Setup and using it: